-Each business entity manager and their respective finance organization is ultimately responsible for continuously monitoring the financial information of the various entities.
-The information is also monitored at a business area level, by Group staff functions, the Group Executive Management and by the Board.
-The Audit Committee at Sandvik is to ensure that the company's financial reports are produced in accordance with legislation, applicable accounting standards and other requirements for listed companies.
+Each legal entity manager and their respective finance organization is ultimately responsible for continuously monitoring the financial information of the various entities.
+The Audit Committee is to ensure that the company's financial reports are produced in accordance with legislation, applicable accounting standards and other requirements for listed companies.
 The Audit Committee prepares issues and presents them to the Board for resolution.

-The quality of the financial reporting process and internal controls is assessed by Group Finance every month as part of the quality assurance of reporting.
-The Sandvik internal audit function independently reviews the internal control system of financial reporting as part of its audit study the financial reports prepared for the other quarters.
-In conjunction with the close of the third quarter, the external auditors perform a more detailed examination of the operations, as part of a hard-close audit. which includes an assessment of the Parent Company's reporting and internal control over financial reporting in the business areas, subsidiaries and Group functions.
-Finally, the external auditors perform an examination of the annual accounts and the Annual Report.
+The external auditors review the third-quarter interim report and study the financial reports prepared for the other quarters.
+In conjunction with the close of the third quarter, the external auditors perform a more detailed examination of the level of internal control over the financial reporting as part of a hard-close audit, which includes an assessment of the Parent Company's reporting and internal control over financial reporting in the business areas, subsidiaries and Group functions.